How I became pro: Tom Pidcock

 In the same way that he never quite understood the question, “what do you want to do when you grow up?”, because he was already doing it, riding for Ineos feels like a natural evolution.
 Special, yes, but not surprising.

-So, will this World Tour signing compromise Tom’s cyclocross and mountain bike racing?
+So, will this World Tour signing compromise Pidcock’s cyclocross and mountain bike racing?

 For now, that means full focus on his second elite cyclocross season and a chance to go one better at World Championships.
-Then, in 2021, we can expect to see Tom turning his talent back to mountain biking as he builds towards the Tokyo Olympic Games.
+Then, in 2021, we can expect to see Pidcock turning his talent back to mountain biking as he builds towards Tokyo.

 “I want to go to Tokyo on the mountain bike and give it a proper shot, and I think I have a good chance of getting a medal.”